Global visibility for women peace activists

 No Women – No Peace

-In 2010, PeaceWomen Across the Globe produced this exhibition to mark the tenth anniversary of UN Security Council Resolution 1325 on women, peace and security.
+In 2010, PeaceWomen Across the Globe produced this exhibition to mark the tenth anniversary of UN Security Council Resolution 1325 on Women, Peace and Security.
 It was first shown in the lobby of the UN Security Council building in New York.
-The exhibition's message is clear: if women are not equal participants, all peace processes are bound to fail.
+The exhibition's message is clear: if women are not equal participants, peace processes cannot be sustainable.

 Safe water. with women!

-This exhibition portrays ten female water experts who have developed strategies for improving access to water and conserving it in better ways, thus preventing or at least mitigating resource conflicts.
-The exhibition was designed in cooperation with the international organization Women for Water Partnership.
+This exhibition portrays ten female water experts who have developed strategies for improving access to water and water conservation, thus preventing or at least mitigating resource conflicts.
+The exhibition was designed in cooperation with the international organisation Women for Water Partnership.
 It was shown for the first time at the World Water Forum in Marseille in 2012.